Article 370 and Article 35A: Key Elements and Abrogation

 What are the Changes After the Abrogation of Article 370?

-On the 5th of August 2019, Article 370 and 35A was revoked leading to the various changes in the country.
-Now, Jammu and Kashmir no longer qualifies as a state and has become a union territory.
-Also, now no special powers or perks are given to the citizens of J&K and they are treated like any other citizen of India.
-Go through the points mentioned below and understand the amendment in the Indian Constitution in terms of Article 370-
+On the 5th of August 2019, Article 370 and 35A were revoked leading to numerous changes in the country.
+Now, Jammu and Kashmir no longer qualifies as a State and has become a Union Territory.
+Also, now no special powers or perks are given to the citizens of J&K. They are treated like any other citizen of India.
+Here are the Amendments in the Indian Constitution in terms of Article 370:

-• Jammu and Kashmir will now have no autonomous and special status
+• Jammu and Kashmir will now have no autonomous and special status.

-• Every provision and law within the Indian Constitution can be extended to J&K with full force
+• Every provision and law within the Indian Constitution can be extended to J&K with full force.

-• Directive Principles of State Policy and Fundamental Duties are now implemented in J&K
+• Directive Principles of State Policy and Fundamental Duties are now implemented in J&K.

-• Union Territory of J & K will not have any separate flag
+• Union Territory of J&K will not have any separate flag.

-• Financial Emergency can be extended to the UT without having to receive prior ratification from its assembly.
+• Financial Emergency can be extended to the UT without having to receive prior ratification from its Assembly.

-Also Read – Where Does the Indian Constitution Draw Heavily From?
+Also Read: Where Does the Indian Constitution Draw Heavily From?
 Find Out Here

 What is the Supreme Court’s Verdict on the Abrogation?

-It also read the essence of the constitution of India and Jammu and Kashmir being an integral part of the Union of India from Article 1 of the Constitution of India.
+It also read the essence of the Constitution of India and Jammu and Kashmir being an integral part of the Union of India from Article 1 of the Constitution of India.

 1. The third question was related to the effective abrogation of the Article.
-But the Court upheld the proclamations of the President in the decision taken in August 2019 and has termed it as not mala fide but valid.
+However, the Court upheld the proclamations of the President in the decision taken in August 2019 and has termed it as not mala fide but valid.

-The Supreme Court has also directed the Election Commission of India to conduct elections to the Legislative Assembly of Jammu and Kashmir by 30th September 2024.
+The Supreme Court has also directed the Election Commission of India to conduct elections to the Legislative Assembly of Jammu and Kashmir by the 30th September 2024.

 Relevant Blogs